topcoder-platform/forums/docs/SetupVanillaForums.md

 ## Disabling Addons
 1. Disabling an addon will remove whatever features it added, but it never destroys the data associated with it.

+# Know Issues

+1. 'The specified data type (int unsigned) is not accepted for the MySQL database'.
+The error happens when User enters an invalid email and clicks on 'Continue'.
+Execute `docker-compose down` and `docker-compose up --build`.
+Then follow installation steps again.